stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 collectively choose the block whose header's SHA512/256 hash is the numerically smallest of all candidates.
-Stackers execute multiple rounds of signature-generation if need be in the event that two or more blocks are discovered; each subsequent round commits the Stacker to a block whose hash is numerically smaller than the prior block's hash.
-Signing stops once _any_ block's stacker signature reaches at least 67% of the stacker signers, even if a produced block at the same height is later discovered with a lower hash.
+Stackers execute multiple rounds of signature-generation if need be in the event that two or more blocks are discovered; each subsequent round must commit the Stacker to a block whose hash is numerically smaller than the prior block's hash.
+The stackers stop signing once _any_ block's stacker signature reaches at least 67% of the stacker signers, even if a produced block at the same height is later discovered with a lower hash.